aguru-venkata-saisantosh-patnaik/App_Feedback_Analysis/README.md

 - **Data Processing**: Conduct data cleaning, preprocessing, and text processing to prepare the data for analysis.
 - **Sentiment Scoring**: Utilize NLP libraries to analyze and score the sentiment of reviews.
 - **Topic Identification**: Employ LDA to extract and present the most discussed topics among users.
-- **Generative AI Insights**: Generate insights and recommendations from the analyzed data using the Cohere AI API inference.
+- **Generative AI Insights**: Generate insights and recommendations from the analyzed data using the Gemini API inference.
 - **Visualization Tools**: Create graphs and charts to visualize sentiment trends and the frequency of identified topics, presented in a clean and neat format.

 ## Technologies Used